United Congress: Beginnings

 Milo Dlouhy, Conroy Nachtigall, Kenneth Doren and Richard Cole also made contributions to the United Congress in its early days, and Dlouhy and Doren continued to be involved in Collective projects.

 Yuriko Iga, one-time director of Blim Gallery in Vancouver, also contributed to the United Congress' later projects in Calgary.

 Early Projects

 The House of Israel

-The House of Israel was an art event held in response to the vandalism of a former downtown Calgary Synagogue by members of the Final Solution Skinheads, who covered the front of the building with white supremacist graffiti in November 1989.
+The House of Israel was an art event held in response to the vandalism of a former downtown Calgary Synagogue by members of the Final Solution Skinhead', who covered the front of the building with white supremacist graffiti in November 1989.
 The show made statements opposing racist and anti-Semitic violence in Calgary, using music and visual art.
 The House of Israel show was set up shortly after the vandalism, at ACAD.

 The Castration of St. Paul

 The Congress' most notable public show was The Castration of St. Paul, at the Nickle Arts Museum on the University of Calgary campus in February/March 1991.
 Castration was intended to critique what The United Congress called the patriarchal nature of Christianity, and the show created "a virulent reaction" in the local press.
 Castration featured thirty low-resolution colour xerox enlargements of Polaroid photographs of naked male torsos.
 Each enlargement was carefully framed and labeled with the name of a historic Christian religious figure, including the twelve Apostles, seven Old Testament Prophets, five early Christian Saints, the Trinity, John the Baptist, Martin Luther, and Pope John Paul II.
 Also part of the exhibit was a public lounge area featuring select pamphlets and literature promoting Christian organizations who espoused 'traditional values' which the collective considered to be encouraging the subordination of females in family and public life.